marchellll/flutter_boilerplate_template/guidelines/feature_guidelines.md

 Use a **minimal bar** to avoid clutter.
 (We won’t copy YouVersion’s full tab bar.)

 **Behavior:**
-hide this bar entirely when the top bar is hidden, and show it when the top bar is visible.
+hide this bar entirely when the scroll is not at the top of the chapter.

+use solid background color

 ### Menu Items (left→right):